Blindfold skating: Hubballi girl rolls into record book

-A 12-year-old girl made Hubballi proud with her blindfolded skating feat that earned her an entry into the Guinness World Records, here on Thursday.
+A 12-year-old girl made Hubballi proud with the blindfolded skating feat that earned her an entry into the Guinness World Records, here on Thursday.

 Skating blindfolded, Ojal S Nalavadi, a Class VII student of JSS Sri Manjunatheshwara Central School in the city, clocked 51.25 seconds for 400 metres to set the record for the fastest woman in blindfold skating.